linuxmao-org/Mx44/README.md

 ---------------
 Mx44 stores its state and patches in a single file automatically.

-Mx44 will attempt to read patches from a file called .mx44patch in your home directory.
-If this fails then it will load the system patches in /usr/local/share/Mx44/mx44patch.
+Mx44 will attempt to read patches from a file called `.mx44patch` in your home directory.
+If this fails then it will load the system patches in `/usr/local/share/Mx44/mx44patch`.

 Mx44 will automatically write patches to .mx44patch in your home directory when it exits.

 There are two new command line options to specify the patch to load from and the patch to save to.
 If you specify a patch to load from, you must also specify the patch to save to.
-This is to avoid unintentionally overwriting ~/.mx44patch.
+This is to avoid unintentionally overwriting `~/.mx44patch`.

-Although you must specify --save-to when specifying --load-from, you can specify --save-to without specifying --load-from.
+Although you must specify `--save-to` when specifying `--load-from`, you can specify `--save-to` without specifying `--load-from`.

 Voices
 ------

 Previously you could specify the number of voices for Mx44 to use by simply adding a number after the command to run mx44.
-You must now use the --voices= option.
+You must now use the `--voices=` option.

 Console Operation
 -----------------

 Mx44 will run quite happily without a graphical user interface.
-Just supply the --console option on the commandline.
+Just supply the `--console` option on the commandline.
 Obviously you won't be able to edit the patches in this mode.
-Mx44 will also run in this mode if the DISPLAY environment variable is not defined.
+Mx44 will also run in this mode if the `DISPLAY` environment variable is not defined.

 Auto-connecting outputs
 -----------------------

 Mx44 no longer automatically connects it's outputs to the system playback ports.
-To revert to this behaviour simply add --auto-connect as a command line option and it will.
+To revert to this behaviour simply add `--auto-connect` as a command line option and it will.